Shine Lawyers Main Logo

 Is this a scam?

-This is not a scam.
-The notices sent to group members were approved by the Federal Court of Australia on 19 December 2024 in Nigel Peter Stack and Others v AMP Financial Planning Pty Limited and Ors, Federal Court of Australia File No VID 489 of 2020.
+The notices sent to group members were approved by the Federal Court of Australia on 15 May 2026 in Nigel Peter Stack and Others v AMP Financial Planning Pty Limited and Ors, Federal Court of Australia File No VID 489 of 2020.

-You should remain vigilant when accessing or providing information in relation to the AMP Commissions & Insurance Class Action and make sure you are dealing with persons from the AMP Commissions & Insurance Class Action Member Assistance Team or Piper Alderman or Shine Lawyers.
+You should remain vigilant when accessing or providing information in relation to the AMP Commissions & Insurance Class Action and make sure you are dealing with persons from the Commissions & Insurance Member Assistance Team or Piper Alderman or Shine Lawyers.

 If you have any concerns, and for more information about the class action, you should visit the following web pages: